The university route into social work

 On an undergraduate social work degree course you’ll learn about laws that are relevant to social work, social work theory, ethics and values.
 You’ll also learn about partnership working, assessment, intervention, and mental health and disability issues.

 If you’re considering studying social work for your first degree, it’s a good idea to be sure that this is the right career choice for you.
 If you want to keep your options open, or if there’s another subject you particularly want to study, you might be better off doing a different first degree.
 You could then study social work at postgraduate level.
 You can usually apply for a postgraduate social work course from any degree background, though you should check individual course requirements.
-Alternatively, you could pursue another route into the profession as a graduate, such as the Frontline programme.

 If you are interested in social work but do not want to go to university, our advice on jobs and employers in social work and work-based routes into social work careers sets out some options in related areas.